Simranjeet7860/Daily-Diary-Project/README.md

 The User who is creting this system have access to create the web-page, users,instructors, program and courses.

 ## ***Steps to Create the daily diary system***

+First we need some users which can perform their respective tasks.

+### List of different users we required

+- Teachers
+- Students

+After creating the users convert the users of teachers to instructers by creating the new instructors.